cms-opendata-workshop/workshopqcd-2024-lesson-ml/learners/setup.md

 In the GitHub Web UI, create a new repository as instructed in the [Git tutorial](https://cms-opendata-workshop.github.io/workshopqcd-2024-lesson-git/04-exercises.html#upload-an-existing-local-repository-to-github).

-Go to your GitHub area (https://github.com/[yourgithubname]), choose the “Repositories” tab and click on New.
+Go to your GitHub area (`https://github.com/[yourgithubname]`), choose the "Repositories" tab and click on New.

 Choose `qcd_school_ml` as the repository name, choose Public and leave other options as they are.
 This will create the repository and generate an instruction page.

-On the reminal, check the remote:
+On the terminal, check the remote:

 ```bash
 git remote -v